Daejeon: Baseball

 The Hanwha Eagles of the KBO League were founded in Daejeon in 1985.
-They play home games at the Daejeon Hanbat Baseball Stadium, built in Busa-dong in 1964, with an iconic view of Bomunsan mountain in the outfield.
+Between 1986 and 2024, they played their home games at the Daejeon Hanbat Baseball Stadium, built in Busa-dong in 1964, with an iconic view of Bomunsan in the outfield.
 The stadium was renovated and expanded in 2013, moving the outfield wall and expanding seating to 13,000.
+Before the 2025 season, they moved to the newly-built Daejeon Hanwha Life Ballpark with a capacity of 20,000 spectators.

 Volleyball

-The V-League men's volleyball club Daejeon Samsung Fire Bluefangs and the V-League women's volleyball club Daejeon KGC both play their home games at the Chungmu Gymnasium of the Daejeon Hanbat Sports Complex.
+The V-League men's volleyball club Daejeon Samsung Fire Bluefangs and the V-League women's volleyball club CheongKwanJang Red Sparks both play their home games at the Chungmu Gymnasium of the Daejeon Hanbat Sports Complex.

 Transportation

 Daejeon is a center of transportation in South Korea, where two major expressways, Gyeongbu Expressway and Honam Expressway Branch, and two major railway lines, Gyeongbu railway and Honam railway, are joined.
 Travel time between Daejeon and Seoul using the KTX high-speed rail system is about 50 minutes.
-The nearest airport to Daejeon is Cheongju Airport, about a thirty-minute drive north of Daejeon.
-However, there are also direct bus connections to Incheon International Airport.
+The nearest airport is Cheongju Airport, about a thirty-minute drive north.
+Direct bus connections to Incheon International Airport exist.

+Bus

+Daejeon has an extensive bus network that connects all districts of the city and surrounding areas.
+The system includes both local and intercity routes, operated primarily by Daejeon Metropolitan Express Transit Corporation and private bus companies.
+The main bus terminals, such as Daejeon Complex Terminal and Yuseong Intercity Bus Terminal, provide connections to other major cities across South Korea.

 Subway

 One line, Daejeon Subway Line 1, of a planned five-line subway system has been operating since 17 April 2007 (partial operations on this line began on 16 March 2006).
-This subway line connects Daejeon Station, located in the original city center, with the more modern and more recently developed sections of this city, including Dunsan, where the city hall and a number of national government buildings are located.
+This subway line connects Daejeon Station, located in the original city centre, with the more modern and more recently developed sections of this city, including Dunsan, where the city hall and a number of national government buildings are located.

 Notable differences between the Daejeon subway and the Seoul subway include narrower cars, no doors connecting cars, four cars per train rather than ten, and storage space under the seats for use by passengers.
 Originally, plastic tokens for toll were read by a proximity sensor when entering the turnstiles, and then inserted into a slot when exiting.
 The design of the tokens allowed them to be used for advertising.
 The system now employs the T-money system, a rechargeable series of Smart cards and other "smart" devices used for paying transportation fares.
 Platform screen doors are installed in the subway stations.